GustavoGalo/interactive-card-details-form/README.md

 cd interactive-card-details-form
 ```

-Now we need install the dependencies, in this project i use [Yarn](https://yarnpkg.com/), but you are free to use npm
+Now we need install the dependencies, in this project i used [Yarn](https://yarnpkg.com/), but you are free to use npm

 Running with yarn: